Me

 ICLR Spotlight, 2025

-• Inspired by the likelihood SB based generative models, we propose topological SB based models for topological generative modeling and distribution matching.
-This generalizes other possible generative models for topological signals based on score matching or flow matching.
+• Propose topological SB generative models for topological signal generation and matching.
+This returns to other models for topological signals based on score matching or flow matching.

-• We consider the generative applications in biological data such as brain signals and single-cell data, as well as seismic signals and ocean currents.
+• Exploit the model applications in biological data such as brain signals and single-cell data, as well as seismic signals and ocean currents.

 Hodge-compositional Edge Gaussian Processes